valende/hello-world/README.md

-# hello-world
+# Hello World

-A simple repo (GitHub Guides project).
+This is a simple repo (GitHub Guides project) made for testing things.